-Also note, that now through August 2020 a PANAMAC airline reservation management terminal using the IBM 7080 Data Processing System from 1964 is now on display as part of “My Computer Device” at the National Museum of American History, Behring Center, Smithsonian, Washington DC. https://www.washingtonpost.com/express/2019/08/29/see-these-antiquated-computing-devices-that-shaped-american-history-smithsonian/
+The PANAMAC airline reservation management terminal using the IBM 7080 Data Processing System from 1964 is part of “My Computer Device” at the National Museum of American History, Behring Center, Smithsonian, Washington DC. https://americanhistory.si.edu/my-computing-device/networking-and-communication

 Pan Am PANAMAC Ad 1966.
 (Photo: University of Miami Special Collections)

 Pan Am Building, New York City, 1960s, where PANAMAC was set up on the fourth floor.
 (Photo: Pan Am Historical Foundation Collection)

 In 1961, James Montgomery, Pan American World Airways’ Vice President of Passenger Sales, announced the collaboration between IBM and Pan Am to produce an innovative, powerful reservation system called PANAMAC, which could retrieve results in as little as 3 seconds.
 The PANAMAC system served Pan Am from 1963 to 1991, when the airline shut down.
 It was originally intended to be a worldwide reservations and communications system but was used for a lot more because of how powerful it was.